harver2001/CryptTracker_2.0/README.md

 Use of ChartJS to Plot all the Data in form of Chart.

-### 4) Switch between INR to DLR
+### 4) Switch between INR to USD

 ![3](https://user-images.githubusercontent.com/111651944/204080888-d5732d74-4b02-42dd-9fe3-1e34180a22e5.png)

-**INR - Indian Rupee | DLR - American Dollar
+**INR - Indian Rupee | USD - American Dollar

-Change Every Price and Stats as per the chosen Currency.
+Change Every Price and Stats as per the Chosen Currency.

 ### 5)  Multiple Pages containing all the Cryptos...